monerro/lamma/README.md

 # lamma

-A opensource discord rat made by `@yeaiusearchlinux`, made with the intention of making a structure for new malware.
+A opensource discord rat made by `@ekwg`, made with the intention of making a structure for new malware.

-show some love `guns.lol/x5u`
+show some love `guns.lol/signature`

 ## Features
 - Take screenshots (`.ss`)